pizzaboxerrr/Bloxstrap-v2.7.1/README.md

-Added the ability to easily disable the configuration of any Fast Flags (intended for troubleshooting purposes) Added the ability to use unsupported Roblox app languages Added the ability to easily open Roblox's current log file, through the activity tracker menu Existing changes
+Added the ability to easily disable the configuration of any Fast Flags (intended for troubleshooting purposes) Added the ability to use unsupported Roblox app languages Added the ability to easily open Roblox's current log file, through the activity tracker menu Also added a update file which brings back textures and gives you access to use fastflags that don't work yay!!!
+Existing changes
 On version upgrade, the new release notes now open in a webpage instead of just a notification popping up.
 The prompt to confirm second instance launching is now optional, being disabled by default